tysonchamp/cs50/README.md

 sh ./cs50.sh

-To become root you may use sudo.
+To become root you may use "sudo su" in your terminal then enter your password.

-Example: sudo sh ./cs50.sh

 After it finish copy the below codes and paste it in your .bashrc file, its available in your home directory.
 If the file is not visible then, right click -> show hidden.